TnTech-ECE/F25_Team7_SECONHardwareCompetition2025/Reports/Object Detection -- Detailed Design.md

 This ensures that object detection produces actionable results quickly enough for the global controller and navigation subsystem to complete objectives and scoring within the three-minute window.

-#### Constraint #4 -- The drone shall properly identify the antennas' LEDs and tranmit the correct data to Earth
+#### Constraint #4 -- The drone shall properly identify the antennas' LEDs and transmit the correct data to Earth
 For antenna LEDs, the design uses a combination of color segmentation and known antenna positions to robustly assign LED colors to specific antenna IDs.
 The communication interface between the object detection subsystem, communication stack, and Earth base uses structured messages.
 This prevents misinterpretation of data and reduces the risk of ambiguous or corrupted messages influencing mission decisions.

-#### Constraint #5 -- The drone shall properly identify the antennas' LEDs and tranmit the correct data to Earth
+#### Constraint #5 – The robot shall automatically starts using the white starting LED
 The dedicated photoresistor for start LED detection provides a simple, robust, and low-cost solution.
 It is electrically and functionally isolated from the more complex camera-based object detection pipeline, which improves reliability.
 In combination with software safeguards in the local controller, this ensures the robot begins motion only when a valid start signal is present.